 Lowe is an agronomist in the USGA Green Section's Southeast Region.
 He joined the staff in 2000 and is based on the southwest coast of Florida.
 His duties include Course Consulting Service visits, giving presentations to industry groups and universities, and writing for various industry publications.
-Although he works throughout the Southeast Region, his main focus is on visiting golf courses on the west coast of Florida.
+Although he works throughout the Southeast Region, his main focus is on visiting golf courses in Florida.

 He received his Bachelor of Science degree from the University of Florida in environmental horticulture with an emphasis in turfgrass.
 He also has a Master of Science degree in horticulture from Clemson University.